alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

       - submission script for busco_phylogenomics

 ## Gather Genomes
+- we now have a shared lab folder to store previously ran busco results. this folder contains the zipped genome files and the busco results (path: `/projects/f_geneva_1/busco`).
-download genome sequence files from [NCBI](https://www.ncbi.nlm.nih.gov/genome) (or other places) in FASTA format (i searched for squamata in the NCBI search bar)
+- download genome sequence files from [NCBI](https://www.ncbi.nlm.nih.gov/genome) (or other places) in FASTA format (i searched for squamata in the NCBI search bar)
 ```
 cd /projects/f_geneva_1/alyssa/grahami/busco/busco_phylogenomics/genomes